-- 3.1 As a first step, you should normally raise concerns with your immediate manager or their line manager.
-This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management (a member or members of the school management team) is involved, you should approach one of the following: - The Headteacher - The Chair of Governors - 3.2 If these channels have been followed but you continue to have concerns or believe that those listed above are implicated then you should approach one of the following: - The Finance Controls and Standards Manager for any financial irregularities - The HR Advisory Team for any employment issues - 3.3 Concerns may be raised verbally or in writing.
+- The Education Funding Agency. - OFSTED. - Director of Children's Service. - 3.3 Concerns may be raised verbally or in writing.
 You will need to include the background and history of the concern (giving relevant details, eg, names, dates) and the reason why you are particularly concerned about the situation.
 When raising a concern, you must declare any personal interest you have in the matter. - 3.4 The earlier you express the concern, the easier it is to take action. - 3.5 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate that there are reasonable grounds for a concern.
-However, you must not attempt to investigate a concern or accuse individuals directly. - 3.6 Advice and guidance on how to pursue matters of concern may be obtained from: - HR Advisory Service (01823 355992) - Officers within South West Audit Partnership, Finance (01823 355299); or - Your trade union/professional association representative. - 3.7 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 3.8 You may invite your trade union/professional association representative or work colleague to be present during any meetings or interviews in connection with the concerns you have raised.
-Meetings can be arranged off-site if you wish.
+However, you must not attempt to investigate a concern or accuse individuals directly. - 3.6 Advice and guidance on how to pursue matters of concern may be obtained from: - HR Advisory Service (01823 355992). - Officers within South West Audit Partnership, the confidential phone number is 020 8142 8462(). - Your trade union/professional association representative. - The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.